-Cougar Quest WE are currently gathering workshops for 2015!
-Please check back in the next few weeks for updates!
-Please take a look at the details from Summer 2014 to prepare for Summer 2015.
-If you have any questions, please contact us!
-What is Cougar Quest?
+Cougar Quest What is Cougar Quest?
 Cougar Quest is a residential academic summer camp for highly capable students on the Washington State University campus in Pullman, Washington (75 miles south of Spokane, WA).
 The camp is designed to meet the educational and social needs of young college-bound students entering grades 7 through 12 in fall 2015.
 There are two weeks of camp, one to accommodate entering 7th through 9th graders and the second for entering 9th through 12th graders.
-Students entering 9th grade have the option of choosing one week, or attending both.
-For one exciting week high achieving students attend three rigorous workshops of their choosing.
+Students entering 9th grade have the option of choosing one week or attending both.
+For one exciting week, high achieving students attend three rigorous workshops of their choosing.
 Most workshops are taught by Washington State University professors and are full of hands-on activities that are meant to challenge and keep the interest of students.
 Through Cougar Quest, students truly get to choose their own path to discovery.
 Students have access to workshops with themes in the environmental sciences, culinary arts, agricultural science, fashion design, and many more.
 Interactive activities and the use of top-of-the-line technology and techniques allow students to experience an amazing week of learning.
 Here, learning is a combination of fun and exploration.
-Cougar Quest is not only about motivating academically inclined students, part of the experience of camp is to explore the WSU campus and see how rewarding college life can be.
+Cougar Quest is not only about motivating academically inclined students, but also about exploring the WSU campus and realizing how rewarding college life can be.
 Social and recreational activities are planned throughout the week.
 Additionally, students live in a residence hall and eat in a dining center, making for a unique WSU experience.
 Cougar Quest is the camp for students who are interested in being challenged and learning while having a good time.
 We look forward to seeing you at WSU and sharing a memorable summer with you.
-2014 Dates Grades 7-9: July 13-18 Grades 9-12: July 20-25 Students entering the ninth grade in the fall of 2015 have the option of choosing to attend one or both weeks.
+2015 Dates Grades 7-9: July 19-24 Grades 9-12: July 26-31 Students entering the ninth grade in the fall of 2015 have the option of choosing to attend one or both weeks.